Founded in 1983 Chicago Gallery News is the central source for information about the area's art galleries, museums, events, and resources.

 CGN has evolved too.
 What began as a four-page black and white pamphlet today covers dozens of Chicago area galleries, artists, art centers and museums, as well as visual arts happenings and institutions throughout the region, reaching readers in the Midwest and beyond.
 CGN aims to be a clear, accessible link to the creative world, as well as an advocate on behalf of our art community.

-Published 3 times a year in January, May and September, both the magazine and website feature over 120 galleries and arts institutions and their exhibitions and specialties.
+Published 3 times a year, our annual listings guide, plus our summer and fall magazines, our print editions and website feature over 120 galleries and arts institutions and their exhibitions and specialties.
 We also list scores of art-related businesses and resources, arts nonprofits and alternative spaces, artist studios, and art centers.
 CGN features a series of art profiles, highlighting the unique perspectives of Chicago's art dealers, artists, and collectors.

 Magazines are available in all listed galleries, art centers, and international art fairs like EXPO Chicago, and SOFA Chicago, as well as at the Randolph Street Market, the Chicago Cultural Center, at local art events and exhibition openings, and at most hotel concierge desks throughout Chicago.
 Subscriptions are also available.